-Unfortunately, no. If you want to make a file public that’s been submarined, you’ll have to upload it again.
+Yes!
+If you want to make a file public that’s been submarined, simply go into your account and set that file to 'public.'

-Submarining is available for all Pro plan users of Pinata.
+Submarining is available for all Picnic Plan users of Pinata.
 To get started, simply sign up for an account with Pinata.
 For only $20 a month, you’ll be able to store your content, create your own dedicated gateway, and begin submarining any files you want.

 We believe that the future of the internet will be a place that serves and elevates the creators and builders of our world, not the other way around.
 Submarining is the next step in this direction, giving users more control over their content with the ability to choose how you want to share content, and with whomever they please.